 Performance Art Festival (16th edition)

 VERBO returned in 2022 with a new format after the two-year hiatus imposed by the pandemic.
-The performance festival took place at Vermelho (São Paulo, Brazil) between July 27 and 30, and will continue at Chão SLZ (São Luís, MA) on August 11 and 12.
-The festival’s schedule will continue with monthly presentations from September 2022 through May 2023 as part of Vermelho’s 20th anniversary exhibition program.
+The performance festival took place at Vermelho (São Paulo, Brazil) between July 27 and 30, and continued at Chão SLZ (São Luís, MA) on August 11 and 12.

 10h – 22h30 – video program